Vivify-Ideas/laravel-acl/README.md

 php artisan acl:update
 ```

-This command needs to be run every time when you update config file with new permissions.
+This command needs to be run every time you update config file with new permissions and wish to add them to the database.

 If you want to delete all permissions (including user permissions), and again reload permissions from config file you can use this command: